The goal of this article is to address some of the common pitfalls when setting up the Get a Room Appconnector and help troubleshoot these issues.

 Each item on this list is an absolute requirement to run the Appconnector successfully.

 - A Windows or Linux server that is reachable on a port (default is 8443) using a fully qualified domain name - using an IP address will not work.
 This server can be the same machine as your Evoko Home server.
-If installing the Appconnector on its own server, it needs to be able to connect to Evoko Home.
+If installing the Appconnector on its own server, it needs to be able to connect to Evoko Home over the configured secure port (default 3002) using TCP.

-- A certificate valid for the FQDN of the server, issued by a globally trusted CA. If you are using your own CA, you must include an intermediate certificate so the trust chain is valid.
+- A certificate valid for the FQDN of the server, issued by a globally trusted CA. If you are using your own CA, you must all certificates needed for the trust chain to be valid, which might mean root and intermediate certificates.
 Self-signed certificates will not work.
-Installing custom root certificates on the mobile devices will currently not work.
+Installing custom root certificates on the mobile devices via MDM will currently not help, but we are working on a fix for this.

 - An SMTP server that the Appconnector can connect to and send emails.